Yellow group — CONDUIT

 Seems like: SWINDLE → Actually: CONDUIT

-LINE can be a misleading term as it can also refer to a queue or a row, but in this context, it refers to a pipe or conduit.
+LINE can be a misleading word as it can also refer to a queue or a row, but in this context, it refers to a pipe or conduit.

 Seems like: SWINDLE → Actually: CONDUIT

-MAIN can be a misleading term as it can also refer to a primary or principal thing, but in this context, it refers to a main pipe or conduit.
+MAIN can be a misleading word as it can also refer to a main event or main course, but in this context, it refers to a primary or principal conduit.

-STIFF can be a misleading term as it can also refer to something that is rigid or unyielding, but in this context, it refers to cheating or swindling someone.
+STIFF can be a misleading word as it can also refer to a rigid or unyielding object, but in this context, it refers to cheating or swindling someone.